rstudio-education/arm-workshop-rsc2019/content/prework/_index.md

 # Add menu entry to sidebar.
 [menu.prework]
-  name = "Overview"
+  name = "Welcome"
   weight = 1
 +++

-Welcome!
 This site is the official home for all information related to the 2019 Advanced R Markdown workshop in Austin, Texas (January 15-16).
 This is the place to find all the information you'll need to get the most out of this workshop, including software, R packages, and additional resources.

 ## Orientation